 Because the staff member may need to periodically report to work on-site and because work performed by staff living outside of North Carolina may be subject to other state laws, filings, and income taxes, remote work arrangements are primarily for staff residing in North Carolina.

-In certain situations, with the approval of their supervisor and entity HR leader, exempt staff members only may be able to work remotely from the following 10 approved states/districts outside of North Carolina:
+In certain situations, with prior approval of their supervisor and school/division/entity HR leader, exempt staff members only may be able to work remotely from the following approved states/districts outside of North Carolina:

 - New York